-Mental health and well being can affect how we think, feel, and act.
+Mental health and wellness can affect how we think, feel, and act.
 They can also determine how we handle stress, relate to others, and make choices.
 Mental health is important at every stage of life, from childhood and adolescence through adulthood.
-When people experience positive mental health and well being, they can realize their full potential, cope with the stresses of life, work productively, and make meaningful contributions to their communities.
+When people experience positive mental health and well-being, they can realize their full potential, cope with the stresses of life, work productively, and make meaningful contributions to their communities.
 Be sure to check out our other web pages related to this topic, including the Benefits of Quiet and Silence, Live Healthy Live Well, Mindfulness, Nature Matters, and Side Effects of Singulair/Montelukast.

 In addition, you can check out these OSU Extension articles written by Laura Stanton, our Family and Consumer Sciences Educator.
 Each of these articles touches on issues related to mental health and wellness.

 - How's Your Environmental Wellness?
 (May 2, 2022)